Ismaestro/angular-example-app/README.md

 ### Angular Ivy

-This project is using 8 version but Ivy is not enabled.
+This project is using version 8 of angular but Ivy is not enabled.
 I'm trying to do it, but some errors appear during this process.
 I would accept any pull request about this because no one till now knows what to do...

 ### Angular Universal and i18n